Who We Are

-We are a charity, run by elected trustees with a small supporting staff, here to protect the Commoners’ rights and the lands and rivers of the Town & Manor of Hungerford.
-Click here to find out more about becoming a Trustee and what we do.
+We are a charity, run by elected Trustees with a small supporting staff, here to protect the Commoners’ rights and the lands and rivers of the Town and Manor of Hungerford.

 The Commoners’ ancient rights date back to the 14th Century, and are administered by the Hocktide Court made up of a jury of Commoners.
 The jury is selected at random from eligible Commoners using the Bellman’s hat the week before.
 The Hocktide Court sits in the spring of each year, on the second Tuesday after Easter.

-The officers of the Hocktide Court include the Constable, Portrieve, Bailiff, 4 Tutti Men, 15 Water Bailiffs, 16 Overseers of the Common, 3 Keepers of the Keys to the Common Coffer, 2 Ale Tasters, a Bellman, Blacksmith and an Orangeman.
+The officers of the Hocktide Court typically include the Constable, Portreeve, Bailiff, 4 Tutti Men, 15 Water Bailiffs, 16 Overseers of the Common, 3 Keepers of the Keys to the Common Coffer, 2 Ale Tasters, a Bellman, Blacksmith and an Orangeman.
 See below for who does what.

-A Steward, who is normally not a Commoner, is appointed to run the Court to ensure justice and fair play.
+A Steward, who does not necessarily need to be a commoner, is appointed to run the Court to ensure justice and fair play.

 Trustee, Steward and Water Bailiff